Chart Color Schemes

 The educational profile of Payneham - Felixstow exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Payneham-Felixstow is higher than the broader benchmarks.
-39.3% of residents aged 15 and above have university qualifications, compared to 25.7% in South Australia and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications (10.1%) and graduate diplomas (3.6%).
-Vocational credentials are also prominent, with 25.4% of residents holding them, including advanced diplomas (10.0%) and certificates (15.4%).
+Educational attainment in Payneham-Felixstow is notably higher than broader benchmarks.
+As of a recent report, 39.3% of residents aged 15 years and above hold university qualifications, compared to 25.7% in South Australia and 28.9% in Greater Adelaide.
+Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications at 10.1% and graduate diplomas at 3.6%.
+Vocational credentials are also prominent, with 25.4% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 10.0% and certificates for 15.4%.

 Frequently Asked Questions - Education